Rain and snow ahead through the midweek

 Colder air returns for the rest of 2023

-Thursday will bring another chance for precipitation as rain and snow wrap around that same area of low pressure moving off to the northeast.
+Thursday will bring another chance for precipitation as rain and snow wrap around that same area of low pressure moving off to the east.
 At this point, we could see minor accumulations for some locations, but that could change with future model runs.
+We’ll be tracking this system as it continues to slowly move east.
 This will be followed by a cool and dry period for Friday and the last weekend of the year.
-Temperatures will be closer to normal New Year’s Day.
+Temperatures will be closer to normal New Year’s Eve and New Year’s Day.

-WEDNESDAY: Cloudy with a chance for light snow or a rain/snow mix by afternoon, mainly south.
+WEDNESDAY: Cloudy with a chance for light snow or a rain/snow mix, mainly south.
 High: 40°.
 Wind: E 5-10 mph.

 WEDNESDAY NIGHT: Evening rain and snow, then mostly cloudy and cold.
 Low: 30°.